 - all player ships sunk, scuttled or disengaged - all enemy ships sunk, scuttled or disengaged - player withdraws all ships from combat

 1.4.1 Disengaging

-Disengaging allows a ship to leave combat.
-However disengaging is not automatic and a surface ship must spend several turns taking evasive action and be traveling at a minimum of 10 knots.
+Disengaging allows a vessel to leave combat.
+However disengaging is not automatic and certain conditions must be met for a vessel to leave combat as outlined below.